 Undergraduate enrollment: 1,458

 Kalamazoo College, or K College, is a private liberal arts college with approximately 1,500 undergraduate students.
 The school is regularly regarded as one of the country’s “hidden gems” in terms of academic quality and value.
-Students must meet requirements of the K Plan in order to graduate, which include specialized seminars, study abroad programs, and a final senior project.
+Students must meet the requirements of the K Plan in order to graduate, which include specialized seminars, study abroad programs, and a final senior project.

 19. Gustavus Adolphus College